LoganDagDev/Christian-Social-Site/README.md

 * JavaScript

 ## Preview and Joining
-Once a week, this will be pulled, reivewed, and then published with the updates to the main website at [Christian Social Site.](https://css.logandag.dev) Updates and security support and updates will be on the "Security Tab" of the GitHub.
+Once a week, this will be pulled, reviewed, and then published with the updates to the main website at [Christian Social Site.](https://css.logandag.dev) Updates and security support and updates will be on the "Security Tab" of the GitHub.